-Only ordinary shareholders of record registered in the register of members at 5 p.m.
-London time (12 noon Eastern Standard Time) on Monday, June 19, 2017 will be entitled to vote at the Meeting.
+Only ordinary shareholders of record registered in the register of members at 6:30 p.m.
+London time (1:30 p.m.
+Eastern Standard Time) on Monday, June 18, 2018 will be entitled to vote at the Meeting.

-As of April 26, 2017 (being the last practicable date before the circulation of this proxy statement) there were 560,976,430 ordinary shares issued and outstanding and entitled to vote.
+As of April 25, 2018 (being the last practicable date before the circulation of this proxy statement) there were 564,859,960 ordinary shares issued and outstanding and entitled to vote.

 Whether or not you plan to attend the Meeting, we urge you to fill out and return the enclosed form of proxy to ensure your vote is counted.
-Alternatively, please submit your proxy online at www.investorcentre.co.uk/eproxy (see instructions on form of proxy) to arrive by no later than 11 a.m.
-London time (6 a.m.
-Eastern Standard Time) on Monday, June 19, 2017.
+Alternatively, please submit your proxy online at www.investorcentre.co.uk/eproxy (see instructions on form of proxy) to arrive by no later than 11:00 a.m.
+London time (6:00 a.m.
+Eastern Standard Time) on Monday, June 18, 2018.

-If you sell or transfer your ordinary shares in the Company prior to June 19, 2017, your form of proxy can no longer be used and if submitted (whether before or after you sell or transfer your ordinary shares) will be treated as invalid.
-Please pass this document together with the accompanying form of proxy to the person who arranged the sale or transfer for delivery to the purchaser or transferee.
+If you sell or transfer your ordinary shares in the Company prior to June 18, 2018, your form of proxy can no longer be used and if submitted (whether before or after you sell or transfer your ordinary shares) will be treated as invalid.
+Please pass this document to the person who arranged the sale or transfer for delivery to the purchaser or transferee.
 The purchaser or transferee should contact Margaret Henry, Company Secretary, to request a new form of proxy for its use.